HEALTH CARE

 The health insurance holder which provides your compulsory health insurance issues your European Health Insurance Card.

-The Certificate is issued in case of theft or loss of the European Health Insurance Card, or in cases when insured persons lose the Card for some other reasons.
+A certificate is issued in the case of theft, loss of the European Health Insurance Card, or when the insured person loses the European Health Insurance Card for another reason.
+It is issued for a maximum period of 90 days.

 The European Health Insurance Card covers the costs of immediate health care, for which the doctor you are referring to for treatment assesses that it can not be delayed until your scheduled return to the home country.
 The immediate health care also includes health care related to chronic or existing illness if the purpose of the travel is not medical treatment (for example, high pressure control), and health care related to pregnancy and childbirth if the purpose of temporary stay abroad is not childbirth.
 Also, immediate health services are, for example, dialysis, oxygen therapy, asthma treatments, but for the purpose of these services, you must first agree with the health institution of the country you are planning to visit.